konstantink83/kmp-codelabs/giphy-app-2-en.md

 ```

 ### SharedFactory Initialization
-To create `SharedFactory` you have to replace `newsUnitsFactory` by `gifsUnitsFactory`.
-To create this dependency let's modify `NewsUnitsFactory` class to the following:
+To create `SharedFactory` you have to replace `newsUnitsFactory` with `gifsUnitsFactory`.
+To create this dependency, let's modify the `NewsUnitsFactory` class as follows:

 ```kotlin
 class GifListUnitsFactory : SharedFactory.GifsUnitsFactory {